Internal Homs via extensions of dg functors: Basic properties of dg categories

 \subsection{Derived tensor product of dg categories}

 We say that a dg category $\dgA$ is \emph{h-projective} if $\dgA(A,B)$ is in $\hproj{\K}$, for all $A,B\in\dgA$.
 It is clear that if $\dgA$ if h-projective, then $\dgA\opp$ is h-projective as well and all dg categories are h-projective if $\K$ is a field.
 It is also easy to see that if $\dgA$ and $\dgB$ are h-projective, then $\dgA\otimes\dgB$ is h-projective, too.
-We denote by $\hpdgCat$ the full subcategory of $\dgCat$ consisiting of h-projective dg categories.
+We denote by $\hpdgCat$ the full subcategory of $\dgCat$ consisting of h-projective dg categories.

 \begin{remark} Using \cite[Sect.\ 13.5]{Dr} (or the fact that $\dgCat$ is a model category \cite{TaDg}), for any dg category $\dgA$, one can construct an explicit h-projective dg category $\hpdg{\dgA}$ with a quasi-equivalence $\dgQ_\dgA\colon\hpdg{\dgA}\to\dgA$, which will be fixed once and for all.
 In particular, if $\dgA$ is h-projective we assume that $\dgQ_{\dgA}=\id_{\dgA}$.
-If not, following \cite{Dr}, $\hpdg{\dgA}$ can be constructed as a semi-free resolution of $\dgA$.
+If not, following \cite{Dr}, $\hpdg{\dgA}$ can be constructed as a semi-free resolution of $\dgA$, namely a semi-free dg category $\dgB$ with a quasi-equivalence $\dgB\to\dgA$.
+Although it is not needed in the rest of the paper, let us briefly recall that, following \cite[Sect.\ 13.4]{Dr}, a dg category $\dgA$ is \emph{semi-free} if it can be represented as the union of an increasing sequence of dg subcategories $\dgA_i$, where $i\in\mathbb{N}$, such that $\dgA_0$ is a discrete dg category and, for $i>0 $, each $\dgA_i$ is freely generated over $\dgA_{i-1}$, as a graded category, by a family of homogeneous morphisms $f_j$ whose differentials $d(f_j)$ are morphisms in $\dgA_{i-1}$.
 It is then a simple calculation to see that $\hpdg{\dgA}(A,B)$ is h-projective for all $A,B\in\hpdg{\dgA}$ (one can also combine \cite[Lemma 13.6]{Dr}, \cite[Prop.\ 2.3 (3)]{To} and the fact that a cofibrant complex of $\K$-modules is h-projective).

 Denoting by $\hpHqe$ the localization of $\hpdgCat$ by all quasi-equivalences, it is then easy to verify that the natural functor $\hpHqe\to\Hqe$ is an equivalence (one can use \cite[Lemma 13.5]{Dr} for the faithfulness). \end{remark}